cabbagepsyduck/AutoWatch-Submission/README.md

 1. Clone this repo.

-2. Open command prompt in the following folder "React_Frontend/agri-ai"
+2. Open command prompt in the  folder "React_Frontend/autowatch"

 3. Install all the npm packages

 ```
 npm install
 ```